Previous

 If you know nothing, you have to believe everything

-My passions include Windows Internals, malware development, antivirus (AV) and endpoint detection and response (EDR).
-If you want to get a first impression of my expertise and attention to detail, I invite you to have a look at the following workshop material, which I invested several months of my time in and presented as part of a one-day workshop entitled "(In)direct Syscalls: A journey from high to low" at the Red Team Village at DEF CON 31 in Las Vegas.
-The workshop materials for the DEF CON 31 workshop are completely free, and the entire workshop can be done independently in your own virtual LAB using the workshop materials.
-The technical workshop requirements can be found here.
+One of our founder's specialities is Windows internals, malware development and endpoint security.
+If you want to get a first impression of his expertise and attention to detail, you are cordially invited to take a look at the following freely available workshop materials, which he invested several weeks of his time in and presented as part of a one-day workshop entitled "(In)direct Syscalls: A journey from high to low" in the Red Team Village at DEF CON 31 in Las Vegas.
+The materials for the DEF CON 31 workshop are free, and the entire workshop can be conducted independently in your own virtual lab using the workshop materials.
+Technical requirements for the workshop can be found here.

-In recent years, evading Endpoint Protection Products (EPPs) and Endpoint Detection and Response Products (EDRs) has become more difficult and is now a really important part of any Red Team engagement.
-Every EDR is different and has different strengths and weaknesses, and there is no silver bullet for EDR evasion.
-But at the very least, knowing the basics of EDR evasion and shellcode loader development is essential, even for juniors.
+Bypassing Endpoint Protection Products (EPPs) and Endpoint Detection and Response Products (EDRs) has become increasingly difficult in recent years and is an important part of any Red Team engagement.
+Each EDR is different, with different strengths and weaknesses, and there is no one-size-fits-all solution for bypassing EDRs.
+But at least the basics of EDR evasion and shellcode loader development are important, even for beginners.

-Over the past five years, I have gained a lot of experience in endpoint security evasion with many different products, and I want to share some of my knowledge in my "Endpoint Security Evasion Basics" course.
-First, we will look at the basics of Windows Internals to better understand how EDRs work on Windows.
-Then we will take a closer look at EDR defence mechanisms such as user mode hooking and ETW, and then we will look at possible techniques such as unhooking, direct syscalls or indirect syscalls, playing with metadata, entropy etc. to get around these mechanisms or the EDR.
+Our founder, Daniel Feichter, has gained a lot of experience with endpoint security evasion over the years with many different products and would like to share some of his knowledge in my course "Endpoint Security Insights: Shellcode loaders and evasion".
+First, we will look at the basics of Windows internals to better understand how EDRs work on Windows.
+Then we will take a closer look at the defence mechanisms of EDRs such as user mode hooking and ETW, and then look at possible techniques such as unhooking, direct or indirect syscalls, playing with metadata, entropy, etc. to circumvent these mechanisms or EDRs.

 For more information, course details and to book tickets, please follow this link.